-We understand that COVID-19 is impacting potential applicants’ ability to complete some of our normal admission requirements.
 We will update you on all requirements through this web page as we have further information.
 It is important to note that even if a requirement is waived or deferred, it strengthens your application to complete or show progress toward completing that requirement.

 - Click here for a one page summary of current requirements.
 Further information about each requirement is detailed on this "How to Apply" webpage.

 For questions about current requirements, please contact our Single Subject Credential Program Coordinator Paula Oakes at email@example.com or contact the Teacher Education Department at firstname.lastname@example.org.
 We are happy to work with you on admissions.

 To ensure the quality of our program and compliance with California standards, qualified candidates must have a Bachelor’s Degree with at least a 2.75 grade point average.
 GPA for admission to the university is calculated by the last 60 semester units or by the last 90 quarter units taken or your cumulative GPA, whichever is higher.

 Note: International coursework may require additional steps of evaluation.
 See Graduate admission for more details (include hyperlink) (This requirement also reflects that during the program, you must maintain a B average or better to remain in good standing, and you will need a B average to be able to apply for your credential at the end of the program.).

 You will also need to submit the following materials as part of your application: